ipratiklathiya/pra_Lathiya_WEB601Assignments_MyFavouriteSongs-/Pratik.md

 Using an ngFor directive in My Content-list's html file, display 5 Content-card's by passing in the values from My Content array

+02/02/2023

+12:31 PM

+added Content-card's should be display the Content passed into it as follows:

+Each Content-card tag has a 1 pixel border applied to it

+The title should be in a header tag
+The image, description, creator, type and tags are visible inside of the box.
+Styles and

+positioning of these elements are your choice, so long as they're in the card.
+(Hint: remember that your tags is an array)

+Clicking on the image displays the Content's id and title in the console Add any necessary padding, and margins as you see fit

+The first content card displayed should have a black solid border of 2 pixels around it.

+12:32 PM

+n My app-root component, removed my  Content-card from the html and instead added

+My Content-list to the html, so that it can be displayed on the home page of My

+application. and i  deleted all the extra html in the app-root

+that was automatically added by the default angular application.

+12:38 PM

+Finally for the bonus point i added condition which is Do not display, or attempt to display, the type, image or tags on the

+Content-card if their value is not set.

+and commited to git